ArantesVini/dsa-deep-learning/notes.md

 Alternatives are: MxNet, JAX, and Open Neural Network Exchange (ONNX).

 Libraries to mathematic oprations in C++ to train Deep Learning models: Armadillo, and MLpack.

+## Challenges and limitations of Deep Learning

+- Requires massive datasets
+- Complexity and training time
+- Interpretability (it's not a _blackbox_, just a lot of math)
+- Bias on training data
+- Hardware requirements
+- Efficiency for real-time implementation
+- Dependence on big architectures